 The emerging political crisis situation forces Bankova and Arakhamia to look for non-standard solutions to overcome the problem with votes in parliament.

 One of the latest votes, which clearly demonstrates the current situation in the Rada, is the appointment of four members of the Accounts Chamber.
 For example, the candidacies of Kirill Klimanok and Olga Pishchanskaya were supported by 164 and 170 “servants”, respectively.
-And during the signal vote for Pishchanskaya’s appointment as head of the Accounts Chamber, 176 “servants” pressed the “for” button.
+And during the signal vote for the appointment of Pishchanskaya as head of the Accounts Chamber, 176 “servants” pressed the “for” button.

 The problem with the lack of votes was recognized by the chairman of the Servant of the People party, people's deputy Elena Shulyak.
 In a conversation with the “Commander in Chief”, the politician confirmed: there are a stable 180-190 votes from the “servants”.
 They are mobilized as best they can by faction leader David Arakhamia and his deputies.